frederic-perez/AmE-dictionary/data/idioms.md

 __deluge (someone or something) with (something)__ __2__ By extension, to overwhelm or overpower someone or something with something. _Many of my students are now applying to college and have deluged me with requests for recommendations._
 __delve into (something)__ To study something thoroughly.
 __demur at (something)__ To dispute or contest something.
+__denial of care__ “Denial of care” refers to a situation where a healthcare provider or facility refuses to provide medical treatment or services to a patient, even though the patient requires care.
 __deny (oneself)__ To deprive oneself (of something). _I’m denying myself desserts right now, while I’m on this diet._
 __derring-do__ Heroic, brave, or daring deeds or spirit, especially when referring to swordplay or other action-adventure scenarios. _The sailor, with great derring-do, leapt from the crow’s nest of the ship with his sword in his teeth, pouncing on the pirate captain._
 __desperate times call for desperate measures__ :two: _proverb_ Extreme and undesirable circumstances or situations can only be resolved by resorting to equally extreme actions.
 Derived from the proverb, “Desperate diseases must have desperate remedies.” _I know that the austerity measures introduced by the government during the recession are unpopular, but desperate times call for desperate measures._